 Take Green Photos

 In both autumn and winter, green photos are extremely important for a home’s listings.
 Green photos are photos taken of a home during spring and summer when the grass, trees, and other plants are all green.
 Having these photos available shows buyers what the home looks like during the warmer seasons when it isn’t obscured by leaves or snow.
 If a homeowner is planning to sell their home, they should take a few exterior shots during the spring or summer, especially if they know they’re going to be selling later in the year.
 Having a few green photos included on a listing can potentially make a big difference with making online listings more appealing.
+A great contactless way to market listings and put photos to good use is drivebuytech.
+It's a high-tech, curbside sign rider texting app for lead generation that allows interested buyers to request listing information from their cars by text while simultaneously notifying listing agents by text and email they have buyer leads.

 Stage for the Season